 - Import Scan: The shipment has cleared import procedures in the receiving country.

-- Order Processed; In Transit to UPS: The shipment has been processed by the sender.
+- Order Processed: On its Way to UPS: The shipment has been processed by the sender.
 Once the shipment is within the UPS network, an expected delivery date will be made available.

-- Order Processed; Ready for UPS: UPS has received the electronic transmission of the shipment details and billing information for this shipment from the sender.
+- Shipment Ready for UPS: UPS has received the electronic transmission of the shipment details and billing information for this shipment from the sender.
 Once the shipment is moving within the UPS network, the tracking status will be updated.

 - Origin Scan: UPS has received the shipment.